Copland-yz/Copland-yz.github.io/README.md

     ```
     then try run `bundle install` again.
 If succeeded, you should see a folder called `vendor` and `.bundle`.

+1. Create a local development configuration file `_config_dev.yml` with the following content to fix CSS loading issues:
+    ```yaml
+    url: ""
+    baseurl: ""
+    ```

-1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. Run `bundle exec jekyll serve -l -H localhost --config _config.yml,_config_dev.yml` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

-    You may also try `bundle exec jekyll serve -l -H localhost` to ensure jekyll to use specific dependencies on your own local machine.
+    Note: Using both config files ensures proper URL generation for local development while preserving your production GitHub Pages settings.

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`